alban-read/forth/README.md

 # FORTH

-!WimpForth (Wimp being windows icons mouse and pointers)

-WimpForth is a RISC OS FORTH created by Martin Läuter
+WimpForth is a RISC OS FORTH created by Martin Läuter for the Acorn Archimedes.

-WimpForth runs under the RISCOS  desktop and is a freeware Forth system,
+WimpForth runs under the RISCOS desktop and is a freeware Forth system.

-Object orientated in the Wimp part and has full source included.

 Important features of WimpForth
  * ANS compliant
  * source level debugger, decompiler
  * ARM assembler/disassembler
  * object orientation like Yerk on the Macs teached the forthers
- * window, icon, control, dialog, menu... classes to make programming them as easy AND controllable as possible
+ * window, icon, control, dialog, menu... classes to make programming Windows as easy and controllable as possible
  * variable number of threads in vocabularies
  * strong WORDS implementation
  * easy invocation of CLI commands, time control, system variables